-Meal plans are non-transferable.
-It is a breach of the Code of Conduct to pass a UWA campus card with UniHall meal plan access to another person.
+Meal plans and meal vouchers are non-transferable.
+It is a breach of the Code of Conduct to pass a UWA campus card or meal voucher with UniHall meal plan access to another person.
+Dining Hall managers reserve the rights to deny entries for failing to produce a valid UWA campus card or meal voucher, in addition to the right to request payment.